Serengeti National Park, the highest concentrations of predators in Africa

 Serengeti NP ranges from 920 m to 1850 m in altitude.
 Therefore, it could be cold at night and early mornings above all during the dry season (sometimes the temperature could even reach 5 degrees).

-Serengeti wildebeest migration: it’s one of the most spectacular events of the whole Africa and consists of the movement of vast numbers of the Serengeti’s wildebeest to Masai Mara National Park (and back) in search of green pasture, accompanied by large numbers of zebra, Grant’s gazelle, Thomson’s gazelle, eland and impala.
-The exact timing of the Serengeti wildebeest migration is entirely dependent upon the rainfall.
-It’s possible to see the migration all year round (the wildebeests migrate in a clockwise movement around the Serengeti National Park), but the most spectacular moment is from June to October when thousands of them crossing the Mara river (northern Serengeti) with many predators such as lions, cheetahs and crocodiles ready to catch their preys.
+Serengeti wildebeest migration: it’s one of the most spectacular events in the whole of Africa and consists of the movement of vast numbers of the Serengeti’s wildebeest to Masai Mara National Park (and back) in search of green pasture, accompanied by large numbers of zebra, Grant’s gazelle, Thomson’s gazelle, eland and impala.
+The exact timing of the Serengeti wildebeest migration depends entirely on the rainfall.
+It’s possible to see the migration all year round (the wildebeests migrate in a clockwise movement around the Serengeti National Park).
+Still, the most spectacular moment is from June to October when thousands of them cross the Mara river (northern Serengeti) with many predators such as lions, cheetahs and crocodiles ready to catch their prey.

 2. Local tour operators

-Tanzania is not such a cheap country, and to get the most out of its wonders, and it’s good to book a trip with a local tour operator choosing to sleep in the campsites with your tent.
-We can suggest contacting Easy Travel and tour, Roy Safaris, World Tours and Safaris, Dorobo Tours and Safaris and Earthlife expeditions.
-The tours to visit the parks of the “northern circuit” usually start from Arusha.
+Tanzania is not such a cheap country, and to get the most out of its wonders, it’s good to book a trip with a local tour operator choosing to sleep in the campsites with your tent.
+We suggest contacting Easy Travel and tour, Roy Safaris, World Tours and Safaris, Dorobo Tours and Safaris and Earthlife expeditions.
+The tours to visit the “northern circuit” parks usually start from Arusha.

-Alternatively, you can also look at the web platform Viator that offers tours around Tanzania managed by local tour operators.
-Another good way to look for your Safari is by using the website safaribookings.com.
+Alternatively, you can also look at Viator’s web platform, which offers tours around Tanzania managed by local tour operators.
+Another good way to look for your Safari is by using safaribookings.com.

 Self-drive: another option is to rent a 4WD vehicle and self-drive through the parks.
-In Arusha, you’ll find some rental cars companies that provide you with the right vehicle to drive to the parks’ gravel road networks.
-You can try with Arusha car rental and safaris, Roadtrip Africa, Seasons Tanzania.
+In Arusha, you’ll find some rental car companies providing the right vehicle to drive to the parks’ gravel road networks.
+You can try Arusha car rental and safaris, Roadtrip Africa, and Seasons Tanzania.

 3. How to get there

-If you are coming from Arusha (so as Tarangire NP, Lake Muro NP, Lake Manyara NP, Ngorongoro CA), you’ll enter from Naabi Hill’s southwestern gate.
+If you are coming from Arusha (Tarangire NP, Lake Muro NP, Lake Manyara NP, Ngorongoro CA), you’ll enter from Naabi Hill’s southwestern gate.

 4. Where to sleep

 The sections of Serengeti NP are three.
-The most popular is the southern-central part called Seronera valley (classic savannah dotted with acacia trees); the Western corridor (dense bush and forests); and the north section, where the park meets up the Masai Mara Np, called Lobo (hilly and densely wooded areas).
-We spent 2 full days around Serengeti (1 night in the Lobo area and 1 night in the Seronera area).
+The most popular is the southern-central part called Seronera valley (classic savannah dotted with acacia trees); the Western corridor (dense bush and forests); and the north section, where the park meets up with the Masai Mara NP, called Lobo (hilly and densely wooded areas).
+We spent two full days around Serengeti (1 night in the Lobo area and one night in the Seronera area).
 Click here to see the map of the parks and the location of the accommodations.